 Benefits: Can earn rewards in addition to interest

-Drawbacks: Yields are generally lower than other savings accounts in exchange for the rewards bonuses.
+Drawbacks: Yields can be lower than other savings accounts in exchange for the rewards bonuses.

 Who they are best for: Customers looking for additional benefits beyond earning interest on their savings